su8/pinky-bar/README.md

 ![](img/pic3.png)

-Statusbar program for ~~dwm and xmonad~~ any WM that I've written in my very first day as dwm user.
+Statusbar program for anything (Window Manager, terminal multiplexer, etc..) that I've written in my very first day as dwm user.

 Please note that the program won't detect fans connected via molex connetor(s) or external fan controller.
 Also I have not tested it with fan splitter(s) either.